Ana Mendieta’s Conceptual Performative Practice

 Totems, enero a marzo 1975.
 Projecto de arte por Ana Mendieta para su clase en la escuela Kirkwood.
 Foto y cortesiaHelen (McGreev) Hoff

-Sin título (figura velada en un nicho, Cuilapan, Oaxaca), 1973
+Ana Mendieta, Sin título (figura velada en un nicho, Cuilapan, Oaxaca), 1973

 Hans Breder, Mnemonicist, CNPA, 1974